HR Terms and Jargon You Need to Know

-A Seat at the Table
+A Seat at the HR Table

 Competencies or Core Competencies

 Every company has its own culture.
 Cultures can develop naturally without any effort, but often the HR department will attempt to build a specific culture.
-You'll see mission statements and team building activities and a number of other activities that are designed to create a specific culture within the organization.
+You'll see mission statements and team-building activities and a number of other activities that are designed to create a specific culture within the organization.

-Good HR departments make weeding out bad managers (or training bad managers to become good managers) a priority in creating a good corporate culture.
+Good HR departments make weeding out bad managers (or training bad managers to become good managers) a priority when creating a good corporate culture.
 Bad HR departments focus on mission statements and then wonder why the culture is still toxic.

 Downsizing, Reorganization, Restructuring, or Rightsizing

-Businesses often claim that they are family friendly when they have policies that are meant to support working parents.
+Businesses often claim that they are family-friendly when they have policies that are meant to support working parents.
 Benefits such as flexible schedules, on-site daycare, and generous sick leaves to care for yourself and your sick children are often cited as important aspects of a family-friendly business.
 HR departments are usually the ones who develop and implement such family-friendly policies.

 Gross misconduct is generally determined by company policy rather than by law.
-But, just because the employee handbook doesn't say, no arson allowed, doesn't mean that the company won’t fire you — and have you arrested — for that action.
-Hitting another employee is another example of gross misconduct as is stealing the company's products.
+But just because the employee handbook doesn't say "no arson allowed" doesn't mean that the company won’t fire you — and have you arrested — for that action.
+Hitting another employee is another example of gross misconduct, as is stealing the company's products.

-One of many euphemisms employers and employees use to say that an employee was fired.
+"Let go" is one of many euphemisms employers and employees use to say that an employee was fired.
 Now, of course, there are two main types of “fired.”
 The first is when an employee is terminated for business reasons unrelated to performance.
 This is generally known as a “layoff.”

 When you're hired, you have a lot of paperwork to fill out.
-This is the very basic step that is done for all new employees and in some cases, this is the entire “onboarding” program.
+This is the very basic step that is done for all new employees and, in some cases, this is the entire “onboarding” program.

 Some companies have elaborate onboarding programs that involve cultural integration and building a general company knowledge base.
-The goal of all onboarding programs is to bring new employees into the company and get them working effectively—as quickly as possible.
+The goal of all onboarding programs is to bring new employees into the company and get them working effectively as quickly as possible.
 The ultimate goal is to build a positive relationship that enables you to retain the employee.

-Sometimes talent management programs don't include everyone in the organization, but only the high potential employees and current leaders.
-Both management and HR departments are involved in developing and implementing a talent management system.
+Sometimes talent-management programs don't include everyone in the organization, but only the high-potential employees and current leaders.
+Both management and HR departments are involved in developing and implementing a talent-management system.